 Many children know the story of Noah and the Ark.
 They know about the animals and the rainbow.
 From this story they learn the importance of righteousness and about the power and love of God.
 However, there is another important lesson children can learn from this story that often gets overlooked.
-This unique Noah’s Ark lesson is the importance of holding to your beliefs through time and opposition.
+This unique Noah’s Ark kids activity teaches the importance of holding to your beliefs through time and opposition.

 Affiliate links may be used in this post.
 Ordering a product through these links may result in a commission.
 Read the full disclosure here.